 The "Enforcer" on the other hand, has hard plastic tires marked only as "Tonka".
 They are mounted on standard-length axles: fender clearance is provided by a new plastic base which raises the body about 1-1/2" (4 cm.), and which has leaf springs and 4WD drivetrain molded in.
 The interior is the same as the standard version, but is covered by snap-on plastic armor.

 The copy in the photo is missing the gun which mounts through the roof, and the bulldozer blade attached to the front.
 It's a Canadian copy, marked "ENFORCER" on the hood, and "L'EXECUTEUR" on the sides of the roof.
-The other graphics on the armor are bullet hits, and three small pictures of trucks (which presumably represent some kind of kills).
+The other graphics on the armor are bullet hits, and three small pictures of trucks (kills?)

 Tonka's Jeepster debuted in the 1969 catalogue, and was produced into the mid-1970's.
 It is seen with wheels in either the old Tonka style or the newer style (as in the photo).
 Based on the 1967-73 Jeepster Commando, it's about 12" long and comes in various colors.
 The front bumper has a raised "JEEPSTER" stamping.